quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 the QUIC stream is reset before the identifier at the beginning of the stream was read by the application.

-Another use case is relay data from an external data source.
+Another use case is relaying data from an external data source.
 When a relay is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, while at the same time guaranteeing that all data received from the source is delivered to the peer.

 This document describes a QUIC extension defining a new frame type, the RESET_STREAM_AT frame.
-This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be reliably delivered, even if the stream was reset.
+This frame allows an endpoint to mark a portion at the beginning of the stream which will then be reliably delivered, even if the stream was reset.

 # Conventions and Definitions